OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

 ![Pong tab.](https://www.dropbox.com/s/hats2jgr3wroahz/pong-tab.png?dl=1)

-### Build Requirements
+### What are the build Requirements

-To build the sample plugins (and your own) you need three things:
+To build plugins you need three things:

 1. You need to have Visual Studio 2019 installed including the MS C++ Build Tools on your computer.
    Note that the Community Edition works fine.
+(Or clang and the build essentials on Linux)
 2. You need to set the `TM_SDK_DIR` environment variable to the path of the SDK package that you installed on your computer.
 When you compile a plugin, it looks for The Machinery headers in the `%TM_SDK_DIR%/headers` folder.
 3. You need the `tmbuild.exe` from the SDK package. `tmbuild.exe` does all the steps needed to compile the plugin.
 Put it in your `PATH` or copy it to your plugin folder so that you can run it easily from the command line.